1. About this Privacy Policy

 Who do we disclose your personal information to?

-We do not use or disclose your personal information for a purpose other than:
+We do not use or disclose your personal information for a purpose other than a purpose:

 Depending on the circumstances, we may disclose your personal information to other people including one or more of the following:

-We may give personal information about you to a credit reporting agency to obtain a credit report about you, to allow the credit reporting agency to create or maintain a credit information file containing information about you and/or to report credit infringements by you.
+We may give personal information about you to a credit reporting bureau to obtain a credit report about you, to allow the credit reporting bureau to create or maintain a credit information file containing information about you and/or to report credit infringements by you.

-We take reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations with respect to the protection of your personal information.
+We take reasonable steps to ensure that these bodies are bound by confidentiality and privacy obligations with respect to the protection of your personal information.

 Disclosure overseas